 The key M&E components of the project were:

-Project Implementation Reviews (PIR): the documents reflected well the project’s (lack of) progress; however, more detailed information on both the actual delivery of activities and the reason for success or delays was more often found in the EBI annual reports that provided a truthful view of project implementation level; this facilitated project review as these reports analysed systematically each funded activity.
+Project Implementation Reviews (PIR): the documents reflected well the project’s (lack of) progress; the analysis and comparison of information found in the PIR and EBI annual reports showed that more detailed information on both the actual delivery of activities and the reason for success or delays was more often found (or at least explained more clearly) in the EBI annual reports that provided a truthful view of project implementation level; this facilitated project review as these reports analysed systematically each funded activity.

 Midterm Review [MTR]: the MTR provided valuable information/recommendations that was taken into account for the remaining of the project; it resulted in an acceleration of project results delivery; some recommendations were more difficult to implement as they clearly reflected some design shortcomings that should be taken into account for future GEF project’s interventions.